Distance between various discretized fermion actions

-It is interesting to see that the similar calculations on two coarse lattice spacings 0.141 and 0.194 fm provide similar power of the lattice spacing, as $n=$~4.8(2) (OV/DD, purple crosses), 4.2(7) (HI/DD, red stars), and 3.9(4) (CL/DD, blue boxes), respectively; but they are a factor $\sim$2 smaller than $\Delta^{X/DW}_{\rm mix}$ assuming an $a^4$ lattice spacing dependence, as illustrated by the black line for the $\Delta_{\rm mix}^{\rm OV/DW}$ case.
+It is interesting to see that the similar calculations on two coarse lattice spacings 0.141 and 0.194 fm provide a similar power of the lattice spacing, as $n=$~4.8(2) (OV/DD, purple stars), 4.2(7) (HI/DD, red circles), and 3.9(4) (CL/DD, blue downward triangles), respectively; but they are a factor $\sim$2 smaller than $\Delta^{\rm X/DW}_{\rm mix}$ assuming an $a^4$ lattice spacing dependence, as illustrated by the black line for the $\Delta_{\rm mix}^{\rm OV/DW}$ case.
 Such a suppression of $\Delta_{\rm mix}$ would relate to the DSDR term, as the setup of the DD and DW ensembles are the same except this term.

-Since the simulation with physical pion mass is expensive, we turn to the HI+S$^{(1)}$ ensembles~\cite{MILC:2010pul,MILC:2012znn} with $\sim 310$ MeV pion mass to investigate the lattice spacing dependence of $\Delta_{\rm mix}$ with the same simulation setup, and show the results in Fig.~\ref{fig:Sea_hisq}.
-More detailed discussion on the quark mass dependence of $\Delta_{\rm mix}$ can be found in the supplemental materials~\cite{ref_sm}.
+Based on the MAPQ$\chi$PT framework, the quark mass dependence of $\Delta_{\rm mix}$ is a next-to-leading order (NLO) correction and is thus relatively weak.
+It has been verified by our numerical calculations on both the DW+I and HI+S$^{(1)}$ ensembles~\cite{ref_sm}.
+Thus we turn to the HI+S$^{(1)}$ ensembles~\cite{MILC:2010pul,MILC:2012znn} with $\sim 310$ MeV pion mass to further investigate the lattice spacing dependence of $\Delta_{\rm mix}$ with the same simulation setup, and show the results in Fig.~\ref{fig:Sea_hisq}.

 With the data at four lattice spacings, it is more obvious that the $a^4$ behaviors observed on the DW/DD ensembles are not accidental and can dominate in a wide lattice spacing range.
-Note that the relative uncertainty at $a=0.043$ fm is large as the mixed action effect just change the pion mass by $\sim$1(1) MeV there, and then one can not exclude the possibility on the dominance of the lower order lattice spacing dependence (e.g. ${\cal O}(a^2)$ as predicted by the lattice perturbative theory~\cite{Bar:2003mh}).
+Note that the relative uncertainty at $a=0.043$ fm is large as the mixed action effect only changes the pion mass by $\sim$1(1) MeV there, and then one cannot exclude the possibility on the dominance of the lower order lattice spacing dependence (e.g. ${\cal O}(a^2)$ as expected by lattice perturbation theory~\cite{Bar:2003mh}).